micro-nova/AmpliPi/docs/pi_imaging.md

 every time it is added by `rpiboot`.

 ## Option 1: Copy Full 32 GiB Image
-Unfortunately this will take upwards of an hour to copy, but it requires no file system changes.
+Unfortunately, this will take upwards of an hour to copy, but it requires no file system changes.
 ```sh
 sudo dd if=/dev/sdX of=amplipi.img bs=4MiB status=progress